-ADMISSION EXAMINATION

-Students who will be entering the college with fewer than 56 transferable semester units completed at regionally accredited colleges are required to take the American College Test (ACT) or the College Entrance Examination Board of Scholastic Aptitude Test (SAT).
+ADMISSION EXAMINATION Students who will be entering the college with fewer than 56 transferable semester units completed at regionally accredited colleges are required to take the American College Test (ACT) or the College Entrance Examination Board of Scholastic Aptitude Test (SAT).
 All other undergraduate applicants, particularly transfers who have mediocre college grade point averages, are urged to take one of these tests if they do not file the results of another recent college entrance aptitude examination with the Admissions and Records Office.
 Test results will be used as a basis for counseling and, when required, for determining eligibility for admission.
 Applicants are expected to request the testing service to forward score reports directly to the College.
 Applicants for admission should take the ACT or SAT not later than February for fall admission, October for winter admission, and December for spring admission.

 Registration forms for either test may be obtained from high school and college counselors, or directly from the office of the testing service.
 American College Test registration arrangements are made by writing ACT Registration Unit, P.O.
 Box 168, Iowa City, Iowa 52240.
-The ACT will be given on the following dates:
+The ACT will be given during 1976-77 on the following dates:

-'''

-Saturday, June 18, 1977 Saturday, February 11, 1978 Saturday, October 8, 1977 Saturday, November 19, 1977 Saturday, June 17, 1978
+''' Saturday, June 12, 1976 Saturday, February 5, 1977 Saturday, October 9, 1976 Saturday, April 2, 1977 Saturday, November 20, 1976 Saturday, June 18, 1977 '''

-'''